 Saving different login details

 Currently with MasterVault, you can only save three details at one.
 Those details being website, email/username, and password.
 However, some websites require more details for login.
 We aim to add new login details that users can save when saving a password with the password manager.
 These new login details will be Date, Number and Other.
-Other will be a text input which can be used for anything that does not fit into the other fields.
+Other will be text input which can be used for anything that does not fit into the other fields.

 Adding types of account options

 Modern password managers only have one account option, a personal account.
 No one has explored the potential of group account types, like family accounts.
 We intend to explore this new potential by adding option account types.
-Below is a UML diagram, explaining how we intend a family account will work.
+Below is a UML diagram, explaining how we intend a family account to work.

 Search & Filter

-MasterVault has the ability to store a very large amount of passwords.
+MasterVault has the ability to store a very large number of passwords.
 But it may prove difficult to find the password you want.
 Giving the user the ability to search for and filter their passwords will greatly improve the user experience.

 Secure/lock passwords

 With regular password managers, all the users’ passwords are visible on the same page.
 However, some passwords might be far more important than others.
-Giving user’s the ability to lock their password, only to be unlocked with a master password, will help users feel that their passwords are very secure.
+Giving users the ability to lock their password, only to be unlocked with a master password, will help users feel that their passwords are very secure.

 Improvements: